slightlyoff/cassowary.js/README.md

 done resolves -- now ending edits total time = 0.325

-  number of constraints: 		100
-  number of solvers: 			10
-  numbers of resolves: 			50
+  number of constraints:             100 number of solvers:                  10 numbers of resolves:                50
   tests:                               1
-  time to add (ms): 			23
-  time to edit (ms): 			5
-  time to resolve (ms): 		62
-  time to edit (ms): 			2
-  add time per solver (ms): 		0.023 edit time per solver (ms): 		0.25 resolve time per resolve (ms): 	0.124 time to end edits per solver (ms): 	0.1
+  time to add (ms):                   23 time to edit (ms):                   5 time to resolve (ms):               62 time to edit (ms):                   2 add time per solver (ms):        0.023 edit time per solver (ms):        0.25 resolve time per resolve (ms):   0.124 time to end edits per solver (ms): 0.1
 ```

 If you would like to avoid building V8 but have Java installed, a copy of Rhino
-(`js.jar`) is included in this repo.
-To run the tests under it, simply invoke
+(`js.jar`) is included in this repo. `run.sh` should detect that `d8` is not in
-`rhino.sh` from a unix-like shell:
+your path and attempt to fall back to using Rhino to run the tests:

 ```
 obelisk:tests slightlyoff$ ./rhino.sh